zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Throws warning error _args_ when command is Unrecognized.
+  Throws warning when _args_ is unrecognized.

   **Action:**

-  Check the command once again.
+  Check the command once again Or Check if specified command is interpreted as intended.